 Why is Google Making this Change?

-Google Chrome will start marking all HTTP pages as “Not Secure.”
+Google Chrome has started marking all HTTP pages as “Not Secure” as of July 24, 2018, and Google Chrome version 68.
 Google will begin removing Chrome’s positive security indicator so that the default, unmarked, state is secure.
-Chrome will start removing the “Secure” wording in September 2018.
-Starting in October 2018, Chrome will start displaying a red “Not Secure” warning on HTTP pages when visitors enter data when filling out a form.
+Chrome will remove the “Secure” wording in September 2018.
+Starting in October 2018, Chrome will display a red “Not Secure” warning on HTTP pages when visitors enter data when filling out a form.